magenx/Magento-2-server-installation/README.md

 ## 🔡 Environment / Magento mode:
-You can select the type of environment and Magento mode respectively.
-By installing 3 environments on one server at the same time - developer, staging and production, or one type only if you use simple development or even different servers per environment.
-The script configures users, folders, and all settings for a given environment.
+The script configures webstack, users, folders, and all settings for a given environment.
+Productions mode.
+Read-only.
+Linux ACL

 ## 📄 Get config: